nhatndm/ts-design-pattern/README.md

 > Prettier and ts-lint are using to check Typescript code for readability, maintainability, and functionality errors

+> Make sure you follow this style, and do not force commit to bypass the coding style validation

 ## Meta

 1. This is maintained by `@Nhat Nguyen` - [https://sinme.xyz](https://sinme.xyz)